marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

                 tf.zeros([batch_size, self.units]))
 ```

-Because we have to get initial hidden states for encoder, that are all zeros at the start of every training step, there is method init_states(...) added.
+Because we need initial hidden states for encoder, there is method init_states(...) added.
 It returns properly shaped hidden states.
 In case of using GRU layer, there will lbe only one hidden state , instead of two.

 ### Decoder

-Decoder part is also straightforward and build from Embedding layer + LSTM layer + Dense layer.
+Decoder part is also straightforward and build from three layers: Embedding layer + LSTM layer + Dense layer.
-As input Decoder gets hidden states from encoder output + desired sequence starting with <start> tag.
+As input Decoder gets hidden states from encoder output + desired sequence starting with `<start>` tag.
-Again it`s good to visualize input shapes before diving into coding.
+Again it`s good to visualize input shapes before diving into code.

 ![Seq2Seq Decoder shapes](../imgs/Seq2Seq/Decoder_shapes.jpg)